 Click here to contact astrobotany

-Dr. Richard Barker
+Dr. Richard Barker (he/him)

 Dr. Richard Barker is a postdoctoral research associate in the Gilroy Lab at the University of Wisconsin-Madison.
 Dr. Barker helped complete the first full transcriptomic RNAseq analysis of Arabidopsis Thaliana from BRIC19.
 He creates data visualization tools to make spaceflight data accessible to the public.